Jaimie Z. Li

 JAIMIE Z. LI is an Angeleno who studied and worked in the legal sector in England for seven years, where she received her BA in Law at Oxford University (2007-2011) before returning to the US to work in entertainment law in 2015.
 She moved to Marfa, TX in 2016 to work in arts development and, shortly thereafter, met her husband, Chris, in neighboring Van Horn, TX where he worked as an aerospace engineer.
 They moved to Maple Valley, WA from the greater El Paso area in August 2018.

 Jaimie commenced her Masters in Fine Arts at Goddard College in February 2019, and, in June 2019, she received the Goddard/PEN North American Centers Scholarship for her work in fiction and memoir.
-She is the Editor-in-Chief of the Spring 2020 issue of Goddard’s literary journal The Pitkin Review, she conducts interviews for Poetry Northwest, and her written work has appeared in Poetry Northwest, Darling Magazine, and The Mary Sue.
+She served as the Editor-in-Chief of the Spring 2020 issue of Goddard’s literary journal The Pitkin Review, she conducts interviews for Poetry Northwest, and her written work has appeared in Darling Magazine and The Mary Sue.
 Her favorite place to write is at home on the Cedar River which she shares with Chris and their one-eyed rescue cat, Raider.

 Works in Progress